 English Idioms and Idiomatic Expressions

-from: 'go down the rabbit hole' to: 'see light at the end of the tunnel'
+from: 'go down rabbit hole'

 - go down the rabbit hole

-you start searching for something specific
+- When you start searching for something specific and then find yourself with information that

-and then find yourself with information that keeps leading to you to more and more areas to explore.
+keeps leading to you to more and more areas to explore, you go down the rabbit hole.

-"“It’s easy to go down the rabbit hole when you start surfing on the Internet."
+"It’s easy to go down the rabbit hole when you start surfing on the Internet."

-you start searching for something specific
+- When you start searching for something specific and then find yourself with information that

-and then find yourself with information that keeps leading to you to more and more areas to explore.
+keeps leading to you to more and more areas to explore, you go down the rabbit hole.

 - go haywire

-- If something goes haywire, it becomes disorganised
+- If something goes haywire, it becomes disorganised or goes out of control.

 "The photocopier has gone completely haywire.
 It's only printing half of each page!"

-- If something goes haywire, it becomes disorganised
+- If something goes haywire, it becomes disorganised or goes out of control.

 - go pear-shaped

-- If a plan or project goes pear-shaped, it either goes wrong or it
+- If a plan or project goes pear-shaped, it either goes wrong or it produces an undesirable result.

 "Jane organised a treasure hunt in the park for the kids but it all went pear-shaped and everyone was disappointed."

-- If a plan or project goes pear-shaped, it either goes wrong or it
+- If a plan or project goes pear-shaped, it either goes wrong or it produces an undesirable result.

 - go through the mill

-experience a very difficult period, or are exposed to rough treatment.
+- If you go through the mill, you experience a very difficult period, or are exposed to rough treatment.

 "When I was an intern, I was put through the mill.
 Nothing went unnoticed."

-experience a very difficult period, or are exposed to rough treatment.
+- If you go through the mill, you experience a very difficult period, or are exposed to rough treatment.

 - when the going gets tough ...